-I’ve been coaching ultrarunners since the summer of 2018.
-Race distances have ranged from half marathon to 200 milers.
+I’ve been coaching ultrarunners since 2018 and also coached middle school and high school cross country for 8 years.
+Race distances that I have coached runners for have ranged from half marathon to 200 miles.

 - Moab 240

 - CCC 100k

 - Looking Glass 50 Mile

 - StumpJump 50k

 - Help you find joy and fulfillment through training and racing by providing support, encouragement, and feedback.